 So, what’s next?

-When the beta moves to alpha or general release, we typically anticipate additional ad units and objectives to become available as well.
+When the beta moves to general release, we typically anticipate additional ad units and objectives to become available as well.
 We’re assuming that Messenger-specific targeting layers will be added in the future, potentially based on sentiment, topical analysis, or activity (photo sharing, etc.).
 This will of course come with limitations as privacy has been (and anticipate will continue to be) a priority for Facebook.

 What can I do now?